How to Find Trending SEO Keywords

 Introduction to Perceived Performance | Matt West | Original Article 2014

-Note: Using the techniques outlined in this post are in no way a substitute for good (traditional) performance optimizations.
-Instead, you should use these techniques to compliment your existing optimization strategies and further enhance the overall user experience
+Note: Using the techniques outlined in this post is in no way a substitute for good (traditional) performance optimizations.
+Instead, you should use these techniques to complement your existing optimization strategies and further enhance the overall user experience

 0.1 Seconds – Operations that are completed in 100 ms or fewer will feel instantaneous to the user.
 This is the gold standard that you should aim for when optimizing your websites.